This section provides information that will help you prepare for your upcoming medical procedure.

-- The cafeteria is on the second floor of the Newton Pavilion, and the gift shop is in the main lobby.
+- The cafeteria is on the second floor of the Yawkey building, and the gift shop is in the main lobby of the Menino Pavilion.

 - Reading materials or music players may help to pass the time.
 Cell phones may be used throughout Boston Medical Center with the exception of patient rooms and procedure areas.

 - Your surgeon or a member of the surgery team will speak with your family members and loved ones as soon as possible following your surgery.
 Please designate one person to be your family spokesperson.
 We will call that person to communicate information and that person should be the one to call us with questions and concerns.